h0r0m4n/h0r0m4n.github.com/src/work/2021/siae-web.md

 - Less time was spent on the prototypes thanks to the Atomic Design methodology.
 - Using multiple Figma libraries allowed us to make changes on the fly.

-{% image "src/static/work/siae-design-system-1.jpg" "full" "" "The page features an advanced table component design meticulously crafted and tailored to meet the specific needs of SIAE's customers." %}
+{% image-big "src/static/work/siae-design-system-1.jpg" "" "The page features an advanced table component design meticulously crafted and tailored to meet the specific needs of SIAE's customers." %}
-{% image "src/static/work/siae-design-system-2.jpg" "full" "" "The news article template emphasizes a long-form approach, incorporating strategically placed image regions to enhance visual engagement." %}
+{% image-big "src/static/work/siae-design-system-2.jpg" "" "The news article template emphasizes a long-form approach, incorporating strategically placed image regions to enhance visual engagement." %}
-{% image "src/static/work/siae-design-system-3.jpg" "full" "" "The logged-in homepage displays a comprehensive array of available services." %}
+{% image-big "src/static/work/siae-design-system-3.jpg" "" "The logged-in homepage displays a comprehensive array of available services." %}
-{% image "src/static/work/siae-design-system-4.jpg" "full" "" "The news page hosts various collections of articles and a dedicated press room section." %}
+{% image-big "src/static/work/siae-design-system-4.jpg" "" "The news page hosts various collections of articles and a dedicated press room section." %}
-{% image "src/static/work/siae-design-system-5.jpg" "full" "" "The homepage, created in collaboration with the marketing team, is tailored for logged-out users." %}
+{% image-big "src/static/work/siae-design-system-5.jpg" "" "The homepage, created in collaboration with the marketing team, is tailored for logged-out users." %}

 ## Challenges & Solutions